 - You can easily correct whatever factors may have set you up for engorgement in the first place.

-- You are feeling progressively sicker as the hours go by.
+- Feeling progressively sicker as the hours go by.

-- Your nipples are cracked, which allows bacteria to get into your breast tissue more easily.
+- Nipples are cracked, which allows bacteria to get into your breast tissue more easily.

 Which antibiotics are best for mastitis?
 The type of bacteria involved in mastitis is usually staphylococcus, and the two safest and most effective classes of antibiotics against this organism are cloxacillins and cephalosporins.
 Other frequently prescribed antibiotics are Augmentin or erythromycin.
 All of these antibiotics are safe to take while breastfeeding.
 Even though you will feel better after a few days of taking antibiotics, be sure to complete the full course of antibiotics prescribed by your doctor (usually ten days); otherwise, you run the risk of the mastitis returning.
 If you don’t feel better after two or three days on antibiotics, call your doctor.
 He or she may wish to prescribe a different medication.

 For more information on breastfeeding, see The Breastfeeding Book: Everything You Need to Know About Nursing Your Child from Birth Through Weaning